-The board of directors may grant honorary memberships.
+The board of directors may grant life memberships.
 To be eligible, the individual must have been a full or affiliate member and currently retired from or no longer employed in the profession.
-Honorary members shall pay no dues, hold no office, or vote.
+Life members shall pay no dues, hold no office, or vote.

 Approval of Application

 Upon submission of the application and payment of the appropriate dues, such applicant shall be considered a provisional member of the organization.
 Notice of such application shall be sent to the membership on the organization's Listserv.
 During the 10 days following notification on the Listserv, any member in good standing of the organization may file a protest regarding the applicant's membership.
 If a protest is filed, then the Board of Directors shall make the determination of whether to approve the membership application.
 If there is no protest filed during the 10 days following notification on the Listserv, the application shall be considered complete and the membership status shall no longer be provisional.

 |Cities 20,001 and over||$300|

 Effective January 1, 2020, and subject to a protest filed pursuant to Article VI, Section 3, an individual who accepts a chief administrative officer position for the first time with a Kansas city or county and was not previously a full member of KACM, shall be granted a complimentary full membership for the calendar year in which they accepted the position.

 Assistant managers and other senior level staff members are eligible for full voting membership if the individual:

 Is appointed by the CAO; Reports to the CAO; Has significant general administrative responsibilities; and Has the approval of the CAO.